Legislative Activity

 Time (ET) Session

-05:21 PM ONE MINUTE SPEECHES - The House proceeded with further one minute speeches.
+12:04 PM ONE MINUTE SPEECHES - The House proceeded with one minute speeches which by direction of the Chair, would be limited to 15 per side of the aisle.

 Most Recent Votes